ENGR 101 | University of Michigan

 5. Time series of buoy measured wave heights

-1. Plot the buoy measured wave heights vs. time
+1. Plot the buoy measured wave heights vs. time using the data from the buoy

 3. Show the grid